 Educators and Community Groups

-A menu of interactive, in-school, or virtual lessons, delivered either by League-trained facilitators or the classroom teacher, that motivate and equip students and young adults to vote and take action.
+A menu of interactive, in-school, or virtual lessons, delivered either by League-trained facilitators, classroom teachers, or the students themselves, that motivate and equip students and young adults to vote and take action.

 Fighting for the Vote